-36.1.1.
+33.1.1.
 Configuration

 These nouns identify how the broker is configured, e.g. in broker.xml.
-The configuration allows brokers to be paired together as a primary/backup group (i.e. an HA pair of brokers.
+The configuration allows brokers to be paired together as primary/backup (i.e. an HA pair of brokers).

 This identifies the main broker in the high availability configuration.
 Oftentimes the hardware on this broker will be higher performance than the hardware on the backup broker.
 Typically, this broker is started before the backup and is active most of the time.
-Each primary server can have 1 or more backup servers.
-However, only one backup will take over the primary server's work.